 The program structure includes enrollment at Texas Tech in the Land Arts studio and seminar with 9 graduate or advanced undergraduate credit hours (an optional 12 credit hour graduate certificate is also available), two months of fieldwork from late August through early November, followed by a return to the campus studio for the remainder of the Fall term.
 Work produced is exhibited publicly the following Spring.

 Land Arts was founded in 2000 at the University of New Mexico by Bill Gilbert with the assistance of John Wenger.
 From 2001 to 2007 the program developed as a collaboration co-directed by Bill Gilbert and Chris Taylor, then at the University of Texas at Austin.
-In the fall of 2008 Taylor moved to Lubbock and now Gilbert and Taylor operate the program autonomously at the College of Fine Arts at the University of New Mexico and College of Architecture at the Texas Tech University.
+In the fall of 2008, Taylor moved to Lubbock and the program operates autonomously from the College of Fine Arts at the University of New Mexico and College of Architecture at the Texas Tech University.
 For information about the program at UNM see http://landarts.unm.edu/.
-In January of 2009 the Nevada Museum of Art announced the creation of the new Center for Art + Environment and the acquisition of the archive of Land Arts of the American West.
+In January of 2009, the Nevada Museum of Art announced the creation of the new Center for Art + Environment and the acquisition of the archive of Land Arts of the American West.

-Operational and curricular material about Land Arts at Texas Tech can be found on the College of Architecture website.
-This site is regularly updated to include current information and hopefully will be widely updated to provide greater access to the program archive.
-Please contact Chris Taylor for any additional information.
+Operational and curricular material about Land Arts at Texas Tech can be found on the College of Architecture website and in the listing of Graduate Certificate Programs.
+Please contact Chris Taylor for any queries or additional information.